microsoft/vscode-docs/docs/languages/javascript.md

 ContentId: F54BB3D4-76FB-4547-A9D0-F725CEBB905C
 PageTitle: JavaScript Programming with Visual Studio Code
 DateApproved: 8/4/2016
-MetaDescription: Get the best out of Visual Studio Code for JavaScript development
+MetaDescription: Get the best out of Visual Studio Code for JavaScript development.
 ---

 # JavaScript

 ## Rich Editing Support

-Visual Studio Code uses the TypeScript language service to make authoring JavaScript easy.
+Visual Studio Code uses the [TypeScript language service](https://github.com/Microsoft/TypeScript/wiki/Salsa), to make authoring JavaScript easy.
 In addition to syntactical features like format, format on type and outlining, you also get language service features such as **Peek**, **Go to Definition**, **Find all References**, and **Rename Symbol**.

 ![JavaScript language within VS Code](images/javascript/javascript_hero.png)